mmihira/lctc/README.md

 ## Requirements

-You will go, docker and node.
+You will need go, docker and node.

 ## Config